kajev/UFOs/README.md

 # UFOs
 Utilizing Javascript and Bootstrap
-**(NOTE I could not get the server up and running in time so I will not be able to provide pictures but I will try my best for the analysis regardless, will update in the future)**

 ## Learning Goals
 -Explain the strengths and weaknesses of JavaScript "standard" and JavaScript version ES6+.